imathis/octopress/source/_posts/2013-04-11-passwordless-login.markdown

 end
 ```

-Coloquei então a chamada para o envio do email dentro do método generate_access_token_and_save no model User.
+Coloquei, então, a chamada para o envio do email dentro do método _generate_access_token_and_save _no model User.

 ```ruby
 def generate_access_token_and_save